0xmme/raffle-hh-sol/README.md

 So far I made some unit tests and a staging test with Typescript.
 A deployed sample of the contract can be found on Rinkeby:
 [0xbAEd8d15fC5c831966d94A111e736980E13Eb1de](https://rinkeby.etherscan.io/address/0xbAEd8d15fC5c831966d94A111e736980E13Eb1de)
+Maybe when Chainlink VRF and Keepers support Goerli I will make a test with this contract there.

 <p align="right">(<a href="#top">back to top</a>)</p>